 What typically happens over the 12 weeks

-• Weeks 1–4: You're laying the groundwork.
-Target nutrients like CoQ10, L-Carnitine, and Zinc to start supporting healthier sperm development right at the cellular level, even though you won't "feel" or see immediate results.
+- Weeks 1–4: You're laying the groundwork.
+Target nutrients like CoQ10, L-Carnitine, Zinc and antioxidants to start supporting healthier sperm development right at the cellular level, even though you won't "feel" or see immediate results.

 So when should you start making changes?